-- The process of self-study has gained more acceptance and has seen considerable success rates, thanks to the online presence of some great coaching institutes.
+- The process has gained more acceptance and has seen considerable success rates, thanks to the online presence of some great coaching institutes.

 - Online coaching institutes are your best bet at making your IAS dreams come true through self-study.

-- Good coaching institutes like UPSC Pathshala have online-coaching programmes specifically targeted at aspirants who do not wish to enroll in offline tutorial classes.
+- Good coaching institutes like UPSC Pathshala have online-coaching programmes specifically targeted at aspirants who do not wish to enrol in offline tutorial classes.

 - There are coaching materials, videos and online notes that are provided by these institutes.

 - Online coaching comes with the advantage of no time-constraint.
 Unlike offline classes, there is no time schedule to adhere to.
-The aspirant can chose to study when they have time at hand.
+The aspirant can choose to study when they have time at hand.

 - This method is especially beneficial to all those aspirants who are working professionals or students.